hugo-dugdale/VAE_activity_detection/README.md

-Repository for investigation into different federated learning techniques for human activity detection on smartphones.
+Repository for investigation into the efficiacy of semi supervised learning techniques for human activity detection on smartphones.